The 2026 Pricing Reality

 The Bottom Line on Solar Costs in 2026

 A fully installed residential solar system costs $18,000-$38,000 depending on size, at roughly $2.50-$3.50/watt installed.
-No federal tax credit applies — the ITC expired December 31, 2025.
-State incentives still exist in many markets and can cut costs by $1,000-$7,000+.
+State incentives exist in many markets and can cut costs by $1,000-$7,000+, and equipment prices are at historic lows.

 The honest math: for homeowners paying above $130/month in electricity, in states with decent net metering, solar still pencils out — payback in 7-10 years, then 15+ years of free electricity.
 For homeowners in low-rate states without state incentives, the numbers are tighter and require careful analysis.